tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #33.
->Write a Python program to convert month name toa number of days.
+>Write a function to convert month name toa number of days.

 **Expected Output :**
 ```